learningbizz/RacoToNotion/README.md

 </p>
 <br>

-_Raco to Notion_ is a script made to be able to sync automatically Raco de la FIB's calendar events with your Notion Database.
+_Raco to Notion_ is a program made to be able to sync automatically Raco de la FIB's calendar events with your Notion Database.

 ## **Installation**

 ### 1. Setup your local project

-To clone and run this script, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
+To clone and run this program, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) installed on your computer.
 From your command line:

 ```zsh
 # Clone this repository locally